TomSssM/presentation/to-do-list.md

 # TO DO
-- Add Code Examples
-- Make a Presentation
+- Make a Presentation Prototype
   - Examples of Events ( + reason )
   - Add Pictures and Animation
 - Make it with `Reveal.js`
-- Add the Demo